Installation view, “Nhớ” by Phượng-Duyên Hải Nguyễn, Welcome Gallery, 2024

 Participate

-Interested in supporting the exploration of an Arts Council serving Charlottesville and the surrounding region?
-Lending your space for a community listening session?
-Volunteering?
-Just staying in the loop?
+Not interested in being on the Steering Committee but still want to support the exploration of an Arts Council serving Charlottesville and the surrounding region?
+Do you want to lend your space for a community listening session?
+Become a volunteer?
+Just stay in the loop?
 Let us know!
 You do not need to be affiliated with an organization or institution.

 Meet the Team